17th Training Squadron: History

 Activated 1 April 1944 at Dalhart Army Airfield, Texas.
 Initially equipped with B-17 Flying Fortresses for training, due to shortage of B-29 Superfortresses.
 Moved to Fairmont Army Airfield, Kansas, in August 1944 and equipped with B-29B limited production aircraft.

 After completion of training deployed to Central Pacific Area (CPA), assigned to XXI Bomber Command, Northwest Field (Guam) for operational missions.
 B-29Bs were standard production aircraft stripped of most defensive guns to increase speed and bomb load, The tail gun was aimed and fired automatically by the new AN/APG-15B radar fire control system that detected the approaching enemy plane and made all the necessary calculations.

 Mission of the squadron was the strategic bombardment of the Japanese Home Islands.
-Dntered combat on 16 June 1945 with a bombing raid against an airfield on Moen.
+Entered combat on 16 June 1945 with a bombing raid against an airfield on Moen.
 Flew first mission against the Japanese home islands on 26 June 1945 and afterwards operated principally against the enemy's petroleum industry.
-Flew primarily low-level, fast attacks at night using a mixture of high-explosive and incendary bombs to attack targets.
+Flew primarily low-level, fast attacks at night using a mixture of high-explosive and incendiary bombs to attack targets.

 Flew last combat mission on 15 August 1945, later flew in "Show of Force" mission on 2 September 1945 over Tokyo Bay during formal Japanese Surrender.
 Inactivated on Guam 15 April 1946, personnel returned to the United States and aircraft sent to storage in Southwest United States.